cnvrg/Blueprints/Recommenders/README_training.md

-You can use this blueprint to train a tailored model that detects fire elements in images using your custom data.
+You can use this blueprint to train a tailored model that detects objects images and videos using your custom data.
 In order to train this model with your data, you would need to provide two folders:
 - images: A folder with all the images you want to train the model
 - labels: A folder with labels that correlates to the objects in the images folder